rianhunter/blah/build-guide/README.md

 Before you start ordering and building, you should read the entire guide at least once so you know what to expect.
 You will be assembling the project from various ready made components and solder them together.
 Most components can be ordered in a finished and populated state, basically you only need to wire them up.
-But the two main PCBs of this project need to be ordered with [JLCPCB][jlcpcb] and then some SMD parts populated manually.
+But the two main PCBs of this project need to be ordered with either [JLCPCB][jlcpcb] or [PcbWay][pcbway] and then some SMD parts populated manually.
 Don't worry though all SMD parts are rather large 0805, and ordering them with [JLCPCB][jlcpcb] is fast and cheap!
 The [hardware](../hardware) section of this project includes the full [KiCad][kicad] project files, so you can also generate gerbers for a different manufacturing house.